MichaelAHeredia/Focus-Buddy/README.md

 # Focus-Buddy

-Focus buddy is a project designed to increase productivity through hardware and software including a windows notification sensor ("NotificationBridge" directory), and a arduino/sensor array coupled machine learning algorithm ("sensingalgorithm" direcotry)
+Focus buddy is a project designed to increase productivity through hardware and software including a windows notification sensor ("NotificationBridge" directory), and an arduino/sensor array coupled machine learning algorithm ("sensingalgorithm" direcotry)

 You can run the notification_receiver.py file along with the windows app to listen to notifications.